prisma-ro/licenses-generator/README.md

 it will write all of them to a new file, following the given template.

 ### Compatibility
-At this time, it's only been tested on JS project (the default folder is `node_modules`), but it should be compatible with anything that stores licenses locally.
+At this time, it's only been tested on a JS project (the default folder is `node_modules`), but it should be compatible with anything that stores licenses locally.

+As for OSs, it should be fully cross-platform, with a minimum python version of 3.6 _(tests on ubuntu, macos, windows with python 3.6, 3.7, 3.8, 3.9)_

+# Install
+- Latest version from PyPI - `pip install generate_licenses -U` OR
+- Download it yourself from the [Releases](https://github.com/prisma-ro/licenses-generator/releases/) Page

 # Usage